 Four Ways Countries Increase Exports

 Countries often increase exports by increasing trade protectionism.
 That insulates their companies from global competition for a while.
-They raise tariffs (taxes) on imports, making them more expensive.
+They impose tariffs (taxes) on imports, making them more expensive.
 The problem with this strategy is that other countries soon retaliate.
 A trade war hurts global trade in the long run.
 In fact, this was one of the causes of the Great Depression.

 As a result, governments are now more likely to provide subsidies to their industries.
 The subsidy lowers business costs so they can reduce prices.
-This strategy has a lower risk of retaliation.
+This strategy may lower the risk of retaliation.
 If other countries complain, the government can say the subsidies are temporary.
 For example, India claims the subsidy allows its poor to afford basics like fuel and food.
 Some emerging markets protect new industries.
 They give them a chance to catch up with technology in developed markets.

-Most countries increase exports by lowering their currency value.
+Countries try to increase exports by lowering their currency value.
 That has the same effect as subsidies.
 It lowers the prices of goods.
 Central banks reduce interest rates or print more money.
 They also buy foreign currency to raise its value.
 Countries like China and Japan are better at winning these currency wars.